 A flat reflector placed in front of the objective and exactly normal to the optical axis reflects the parallel rays of light back along their original paths.
 They are then brought to the target graticule and exactly coincide with its intersection.
 A portion of the returned light passes through the beam splitter and is visible through the eyepiece.
 If the reflector is tilted through a smallangle, the reflected beam will be changed its path at twice the angle.
-It can also be brought to target graticule but linearly displaced from the actual target by the amount $2\theta xf$.
+It can also be brought to target graticule but linearly displaced from the actual target by the amount $2\theta xf$ .
 Linear displacement of the graticule image in the linear displacement.
+This can be measured by optical micrometer.
 The photo electric auto- collimator is particularly suitable for calibrating polygons, for checking angular indexing and for checking small linear displacements.